 Diabetes mellitus i.e. diabetes actually portrays a group of specific diseases in which usually individual experiences high blood sugar, also known as blood glucose.

-It is like that either to incomplete insulin production, incorrect respond of the cells to insulin, or maybe both.
-To be more specific, diabetes is actually a long-term condition which leads to high blood glucose levels.
+It is like that either to incomplete insulin production, the incorrect response of the cells to insulin, or maybe both.
+To be more specific, diabetes is actually a long-term condition that leads to high blood glucose levels.

 But diabetes is not something that appeared recently.
 The first records of diabetes go even 2,000 years back.
 Although at that time often misunderstood, this condition has been identified as a deadly and devastating disease for more than 2,000 years.

-Read on to find out more about the marvelous journey of the medical advances and the scientific discovery.
+Read on to find out more about the marvelous journey of medical advances and scientific discovery.

 The physician Hesy-Ra wrote the first known record of this condition on Third Dynasty Egyptian papyrus.